Cavernous sinus

 The cavernous sinus within the human head is one of the dural venous sinuses creating a cavity called the lateral sellar compartment bordered by the temporal bone of the skull and the sphenoid bone, lateral to the sella turcica.

 Structure

 The cavernous sinus is one of the dural venous sinuses of the head.
 It is a network of veins that sit in a cavity.
 It sits on both sides of the sphenoidal bone and pituitary gland, approximately 1 × 2 cm in size in an adult.
 The carotid siphon of the internal carotid artery, and cranial nerves III, IV, V (branches V1 and V2) and VI all pass through this blood filled space.
-Both sides of cavernous sinus is connected to each other via intercavernous sinuses.
+Both sides of cavernous sinus are connected to each other via intercavernous sinuses.
 The cavernous sinus lies in between the inner and outer layers of dura mater.